Form 12PV (PDF 164 KB)

 (F) The appropriate box on the form must be ticked.

-(G) An Application executed by the Official Trustee in Bankruptcy may be executed by the Official Trustee under seal, or if executed without a seal, the execution must be witnessed.
-The dealing may also be executed on trustee’s behalf as follows:
+(G) An application executed by the Official Trustee in Bankruptcy may be executed by the Official Trustee under seal, or if executed without a seal, the execution must be witnessed.
+The application may also be executed on trustee’s behalf as follows:

 |Attorney and witnessed